Vietnam.vn - Nền tảng quảng bá Việt Nam

 The US military is testing autonomous technology for F-16 aircraft.
 (Source: CBS)

-The F-16, also known as the Condor, is a fourth-generation fighter jet widely used by the US military and allied countries before the advent of the fifth-generation stealth fighter.
+The F-16, also known as the Condor, is a fourth-generation fighter jet commonly used by the US military and allied countries before the advent of the fifth-generation stealth fighter.

-Pilots are equipped with a Joint Helmet Mounted System (JHMCS) to enhance the effectiveness of the AIM-9X heat-seeking missile by allowing it to lock on and attack targets in the pilot's line of sight, instead of having to wait for the aircraft to point its nose towards the enemy.
+Pilots are equipped with a helmet-mounted targeting system (JHMCS) to increase the effectiveness of the AIM-9X heat-seeking missile thanks to the ability to lock and attack targets in the pilot's line of sight, instead of having to wait for the aircraft to point its nose towards the enemy.

-In addition to modern air-to-air weapons such as the AIM-120C AMRAAM medium-range missile and the AIM-9X short-range missile, the current F-16 fighter can carry many weapons such as the AGM-84 Harpoon anti-ship missile, AGM-88 HARM anti-radar missile, AGM-65 Maverick air-to-ground missile and GBU-12 laser-guided bomb.
+In addition to modern air-to-air weapons such as the AIM-120C AMRAAM medium-range missile and the AIM-9X short-range missile, the current F-16 fighter can carry many weapons such as the AGM-84 Harpoon anti-ship missile, the AGM-88 HARM anti-radar missile, the AGM-65 Maverick air-to-ground missile and the GBU-12 laser-guided bomb.

 The F-16 features an advanced glass cockpit with modern electronics and control computers.
 Mechanical gauges are replaced by multi-function displays, with a large high-definition display located between the pilot's knees.